High hazard definition

 High hazard means a condition where the amount of combustibles or flammable liquids present is such that a fire of severe magnitude may be expected.
 These may include woodworking, auto repair, aircraft servicing, warehouses with high piled (over 15 feet in solid piles, over 12 feet in piles that contain horizontal channels), combustibles and processes such as flammable liquid handling, painting and dipping.

-High hazard means a situation created when any substance which is or may be introduced into a public water supply poses a threat to public health through poisoning, the spread of disease or pathogenic organisms, or any other public health concern.
+High hazard means a situation created when any substance that is or may be introduced into a public water supply poses a threat to public health through poisoning, the spread of disease or pathogenic organisms, or any other public health concern.

 High hazard means a situation where the water supply system could be contaminated with a toxic substance or solution so as to alter the characteristics of the water making make the water unsuitable for the designated use.